MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Additional Assumptions</b> </summary>infectious can become susceptible again</details>

-<details><summary> <b>Problem Formulation</b> </summary>1) each neuron has a SEIRSD model so that for each layer, the parameters are optimized - fully connected feedforward SEIRSD activated by the ODEs NN, links between layers controlled by the transportation data that simulates the interprovincial disease transmission in neuron wide propagation and population change according to the transportation data; 2) three model-free methods: sigmoid, gaussian and Poisson with Stirling approximation</details>
+<details><summary> <b>Problem Formulation</b> </summary>each neuron has a SEIRSD model so that for each layer, the parameters are optimized - fully connected feedforward SEIRSD activated by the ODEs NN, links between layers controlled by the transportation data that simulates the interprovincial disease transmission in neuron wide propagation and population change according to the transportation data</details>

-<details><summary> <b>Solving Method</b> </summary>1) Conjugate gradient-based algorithm to learn the parameters of the network; 2) calibration using the error evaluation method MAE for each function on the confirmed datasets</details>
+<details><summary> <b>Solving Method</b> </summary>conjugate gradient-based algorithm to learn the parameters of the network </details>

 #### Model parameters information
 <details><summary> <b>Epidemiological parameters</b> </summary>classic parameters; virus-contact population function per province; time-dependent amount of moving-out population; time-dependent exposed patients </details>